gbadev-org/tonc/content/asm.md

 Anyway, before the function actually starts I state the declaration, the use of the registers, and the standard boilerplate for functions.
 As I need more than 4 registers and I'm calling a function, I need to stack `r4` and `lr`.
 This time I am doing this at the start and end of the function because it's just too much of a hassle not to.
 One thing that may seem strange is why I pop `r4` and then `r3` separately, especially as it's `lr` that I need and not `r3`.
 Remember the register restrictions: `lr` is actually `r14`, which can be reached by `push`, but not `pop`.
 So I'm using `r3` here instead.
 I'm also doing this separately from the `r4`-pop because ‘`pop {r4,r3}`’ pops the registers in the wrong order (lower regs are loaded first).

 The rest of the code follows the structure of the C code; I've added numbered points to indicate where we are.
 Point 1 checks the size, and point 2 checks the relative alignment of source and destination.
-Note that what I actually do here is not AND with 2, but shift by 31, which pushes bit 1 into the carry bit; THUMB code can only AND between registers and rather than putting 2 in a register and ANDing, I just check the carry bit.
+Note that what I actually do here is not AND with 2, but shift by 31, which pushes bit 1 into the carry bit; Thumb code can only AND between registers and rather than putting 2 in a register and ANDing, I just check the carry bit.
 You can also use the sign bit to shift to, of course, which is what GCC would do.
 I do something similar to check whether the pointers are already word-aligned or if I have to do that myself.

 At point 4 I set up and call `memcpy32()`.
 Or, rather, I call `_call_via_r3`, which calls `memcpy32()`.
 I can't use ‘`bl memcpy32`’ directly because its in IWRAM and `memcpy16()` is in ROM and the distance is simply too big.
 The `_call_via_r3` is an intermediary (in ROM) consisting only of ‘`bx r3`’ and since `memcpy32()`'s address was in `r3` we got where we wanted to go.
 Returning from `memcpy32()` will work fine, as that was set by the call to `_call_via_r3`.

 The C code's point 5 consisted of adjusting the source and destination pointers to account for the work done by `memcpy32()`; in the assembly code, I'm being a very sneaky bastard by not doing any of that.
 The thing is, after `memcpy32()` is done `r0` and `r1` would _already_ be where I want them; while the rules say that `r0-r3` are clobbered by calling functions and should therefore be stacked, if I _know_ that they'll only end up the way I want them, do I really have to do the extra work?
 I think not.
 Fair enough, it's not recommended procedure, but where's the fun in asm programming if you can't cheat a little once in a while?
 Anyway, the right-shift from `r4` counters the left-shift into `r4` that I had before, corresponding to a `r2&1`; the test after it checks whether the result is zero, signifying that I'm done and I can get out now.

 Lastly, point 6 covers the halfword copying loop.
 I wouldn't have mentioned it here except for one little detail: the array is copied back to front!
-If this were ARM code I'd have used post-indexing, but this is THUMB code where no such critter exists and I'm restricted to using offsets.
+If this were ARM code I'd have used post-indexing, but this is Thumb code where no such critter exists and I'm restricted to using offsets.
 I could have used another register for an ascending offset (one extra instruction/loop), or incrementing the `r0` and `r1` (two extra per loop), or I could copy backwards which works just as well.
 Also note that I use `bcs` at the end of the loop and not `bne`; `bcs` is essential here because `r2` could already be 0 on the first count, which `bne` would miss.

 ```asm {.proglist}
 @ === void memcpy16(void *dst, const void *src, uint hwcount); =============